 Multi-jurisdictional Candidates: If you meet the eligibility criteria for more than one Rhodes Constituency, you must only apply to one.
 You should apply to the Rhodes Constituency with which you have the greatest connection.

-Inter-jurisdictional Candidates: If, as a result of moving between Rhodes Constituencies, you do not meet the eligibility criteria for any single Rhodes Constituency, you may be eligible to apply for inter-jurisdictional consideration.
-Please visit the 'Which Scholarship?' page for further details.
+Inter-jurisdictional Candidates: If you have strong and demonstrable connections to two or more Rhodes Constituencies but do not meet the eligibility criteria for any single Rhodes Constituency, you may be eligible to apply for inter-jurisdictional consideration.
+Please visit the ‘Which Scholarship?’ page for further details

 Global Scholarship Candidates: If you are not eligible to apply to any existing Rhodes Constituency and you are not eligible to apply for inter-jurisdictional consideration, then you can apply for a Global Scholarship, subject to meeting all other Global Scholarship eligibility criteria and subject to institutional nomination.
 Please visit the 'Which Scholarship?' page for further details.

 - In preparation for making your application, you should read carefully the general information, particularly that held on the Scholarships tab, on the Rhodes website, the Conditions of Tenure for the Rhodes Scholarship, the information in this document and the graduate admissions pages of the University of Oxford: www.ox.ac.uk/admissions/graduate.

 - Shortlisted candidates will be invited to a social engagement and a final interview.
-You must be available to attend the interview and social reception, in person, as no accommodations can be made on date and time of these events.
-Interviews will be held in Malaysia, on a Saturday at the end of October / early November.
+You must be available to attend both, in person, as no accommodations can be made on date and time, or mode, of these events.
+Interviews will be held in Malaysia on a Saturday at the end of October / early November.
 No candidate will be selected without an interview.